camilaagw/DS-DE-training-notes/1-Big-Data-Specialization-coursera/Readme.md

 ### Functions optimization

-- Avoid initializing objects inside your functions.
+:star: Avoid initializing objects inside your functions.
 Ideally, initialise objects only once on the driver

-- Broadcast variables to reduce initialization overhead.
+:star: Broadcast variables to reduce initialization overhead.
 Broadcasting distributes the object across executors

-- To reduce the number of function calls use `rdd.mapPartitions(myfunc)` instead of `rdd.map(myfunc)`.
+:star: To reduce the number of function calls use `rdd.mapPartitions(myfunc)` instead of `rdd.map(myfunc)`.
 For this, you will need to add a `for` loop inside `myfunc` and to replace `return` for `yield`:

 ```